MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 The summary result of the test is either "Completed (Succeeded)" or "Completed (Failed, see last test results)".
 If the test succeeded, your gateway connected to all the required ports.
 If the test failed, your network environment might have blocked the required ports and servers.

+> [!NOTE]
+> Firewalls often intermittently allow traffic on blocked sites.
+Even if a test succeeds, you may still need to allowlist that server on your firewall.

 To view the results of the last completed test, select the **Open last completed test results** link.
 The test results open in your default text editor.

 The test results list all the servers, ports, and IP addresses that your gateway requires.
 If the test results display "Closed" for any ports as shown in the following screenshot, ensure that your network environment didn't block those connections.
 You might need to contact your network admin to open the required ports.